General post-incarceration information

 A Certificate of Restoration of Opportunity is used after you have served your criminal sentence.
 It can make it easier to get a job or housing, and can help restore certain occupational licenses.

-- Instructions and forms to File a Petition for Certificate of Restoration of Opportunity from the court from Washington LawHelp
+- File a Petition for Certificate of Restoration of Opportunity (CROP) from Washington LawHelp

 Driver's License suspension